July 18, 2017

 Like the proverbial Phoenix from the ashes, St. Joseph’s historic downtown is on the rise.
 Downtown First (formerly known as First Saturdays) is a celebration of the district’s reemergence, complete with themes and samples from the area’s businesses.

 It’s another First Saturday in the downtown district.
-An open invitation to celebrate the passion and precision that downtown’s unique small businesses offer – colorful macarons from Brioche French Bakery and Café, diligently selected cheese from Felix Street Gourmet, craft brews from The Tiger’s Den Bookstore and Bar, handmade scarves from Mod Podge Boutique, home décor from Nesting Goods, or vintage clothing and jewelry from The Lucky Tiger.
+An open invitation to celebrate the passion and precision that downtown’s unique small businesses offer – colorful macarons from Brioche French Bakery and Café, diligently selected cheese from Felix Street Gourmet, craft brews from The Tiger’s Den Bookstore and Bar, handmade scarves from Mod Podge Boutique, a creative cocktail from Club Geek, home décor from Nesting Goods, or vintage clothing and jewelry from The Lucky Tiger.

 Downtown has become a blank canvas of landmark buildings and historic streets for young artists and entrepreneurs to create with, build upon, and breathe new life into.

 “I hear it all the time now, ‘Wow!
 I didn’t know all this was down here.’
 If you can get them downtown on a First Saturday, they will come back…Our main goal is to intertwine art and live music with commerce.”

 Café Pony Espresso Barista, Arlo Elliott echoes those sentiments and facetiously refers to his profession as…